zsteinkamp/m4l-CorrelationModulation/README.md

 If you just want to download and install the device, then go to the [frozen/](https://github.com/zsteinkamp/m4l-CorrelationModulation/tree/main/frozen) directory and download the newest `.amxd` file there.
 You can also download it directly via the links in [*Changelog*](#changelog).

+Note: If you want to open and edit the non-frozen device, you will need to have [zs.mapper](https://github.com/zsteinkamp/m4l-zs.mapper) installed.
+[Follow the installation instructions](https://github.com/zsteinkamp/m4l-zs.mapper) there.

 ## Usage

 Add the device to an instrument or MIDI track.
 The left/right phase correlation of the incoming stereo audio signal is calculated, smoothed, scaled and shifted.
 The resulting signal can be used to modulate other parameters in your device chains.